Ildiar25/dephokey/README.md

 ```

 That's because windows has script execution disabled by default.
-You can solve this problem opening Windows PowerShell in administrator mode and running the next comand.
+You can solve this problem opening Windows PowerShell in administrator mode and running the next command.
 Then answer
 _'yes'_:
 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted